 Agent and network initiation

-Loneliness is quantified as social energy (e) bound between 0 and 1 (0≤e≤1), representing a person’s current social activity or engagement level.
-Lower social energy corresponds to greater loneliness.
+Loneliness is proposed and quantified in the ABMl as social energy (e) bound between 0 and 1 (0≤e≤1), representing a person’s current social activity or engagement level.
+Lower social energy corresponds to greater loneliness (table 1).
 We present an agent-based model operating on a directed network comprising two subpopulations with N=1000 individuals in total, each characterized by the initial loneliness level of its individuals (high and low initial social energy).
 Both subpopulations are assumed to be within the same shared environment.
 This simplifying assumption removes the need to explicitly model the shared environment process, enabling a more straightforward analysis of the interplay between homophily and induction processes proposed in the theoretical framework by [@cacioppoAloneCrowdStructure2009].

 Homophily

-Homophily is the observation that individuals with similar traits are more likely connected, with traits, e.g., ethnicity and race, contributing to shaping the social network [@mcphersonBirdsFeatherHomophily2001a].
+Homophily is the tendency of individuals to associate with others with similar traits (e.g., ethnicity and race) [@mcphersonBirdsFeatherHomophily2001a].
 Here, we take the social network as a consequence of this homophilic process, and we initialize the population with a predefined level of homophily, i.e., a fixed structure.
 We do this by attributing two arbitrary labels, associated with a homophilic trait, to the individuals and tuning the modularity of the network based on those fixed labels (i.e., the respective subpopulations).
 We scale the modularity by a factor of 2 such that an initial value of -1 indicates complete avoidance of one’s subpopulation, 1 indicates exclusive interaction within one’s subpopulation, and 0 denotes random mixing between the two subpopulations.

 To generate networks of varying degrees of homophilic-trait modularity, we initialize the population with extreme modularity (Q=1) by creating two identical, unconnected components in the network, each characterized only by their homophilic-trait tag.
 Then, we rewire connections to affect modularity.
 Since the two subgraphs are identical, we randomly select a connection (same in both subgraphs) and rewire the pairs, turning two homophilic connections into two heterophilic ones.
 This process introduces entropy stepwise and, given that the network is large enough, will reach all modularity levels between 1 and -1.
 The value ρ=-1 is reached when the complete list is rewired, and the network is fully bipartite.
 For a visual representation of this process, we refer the reader to Figure 7 in Appendix A.